-Page IDENTITY AND INTEREST OF AMICI 1 SUMMARY OF ARGUMENT 2 ARGUMENT 5 I. The Tennessee Marriage Ban violates the Establishmen enacted with the purpose of imposing a particular relig marriage as law ious understanding of A. The Establishment Clause prohibits laws that have effect of aiding or favoring one religious view over B. The Tennessee Marriage Ban was enacted with a re on a particular religious understanding of marriage.
-C. "Moral disapproval" does not render the Tennessee rationally related to a legitimate state interest II.
-The Court should abide by the constitutional tradition of between religious policy and state law A. Religious definitions of marriage vary, and a signiful number of religious groups and individuals support B. Civil and religious marriage are distinct, a tradition on both sides of this debate recognize and value III.
-A decision invalidating the Tennessee Marriage Ban w religious liberty.
-A. The Tennessee Marriage Ban denies, rather than pro otects, religious liberty.
-B. A decision overturning the Marriage Ban would no discrimination lawsuits against religious people 1.
-Marriage equality is a separate and distinct issu discrimination laws
+Page IDE NTITY AND INTEREST OF AMICI1 SUN MMARY OF ARGUMENT2 ARG GUMENT5 I. The Hawaii and Nevada Marriage Bans violate the Establishment Clause because they were enacted with the purpose of imposing a particular religious understanding of marriage as law at the expense of all others A. The Establishment Clause prohibits laws that have the primary purpose or effect of aiding one religious view over others or favoring a particular religious viewpoint B. The Hawaii and Nevada Marriage Bans were enacted with a religious purpose based on a particular religious understanding of marriage10 C. The U.S. Supreme Court's "moral disapproval" line of cases under the Equal Protection Clause is informed by the Establishment Clause16 II.
+Because religious definitions of marriage vary, including with respect to marriage for gay and lesbian couples, the Court should abide by this country's constitutional tradition of maintaining strict separation between religious policy and state law A. A significant and growing number of religious groups and individuals support marriage equality, and there is no unified "religious" point of view opposing marriage for same-sex couples B. Civil and religious marriage are distinct, a tradition that most religious groups on both sides of this debate have long recognized and valued23 III.
+Religious Liberty would not be threatened by a decision invalidating the Hawaii and Nevada Marriage Bans A. The Hawaii and Nevada Marriage Bans deny, rather than protect, religious liberty B. A decision overturning the Marriage Bans would not result in a flood of discrimination lawsuits against religious people COI NCLUSION32